Efficiently stable presentations from error-correcting codes: Presentations from codes

 For the remainder of this section we specialize the discussion to the case where $q=2$.
 We make the simple but key observation that a parity check matrix for a code of dimension $k$ implies a finite group presentation in the following way.
 Introduce $n$ generators $S=\{x_1,\ldots,x_n\}$.
 Each of the generators is required to be an involution: $x_i^2=e$.
 For each row $i\in \{1,\ldots,m\}$ of the parity check matrix $h$, introduce a relation

 that ``verifies'' the parity check associated with the $i$-th row of $h$.
-Finally, to guarantee that $R_i$ is independent of the order in which the $x_j$ are multiplied, whenever $j\neq j'$ are such that $h_{ij}$ and $h_{ij'}$ are both nonzero we require that $x_j$ and $x_{j'}$ commute.
+Finally, to guarantee that the choice of order in which the $x_j$ are multiplied in $R_i$ will not affect the resulting group, whenever $j\neq j'$ are such that $h_{ij}$ and $h_{ij'}$ are both nonzero we require that $x_j$ and $x_{j'}$ commute.
 This can be written succinctly using a relation

 The presentation obtained in this way defines a group $G=G(h)$, already introduced in~\eqref{eq:gh-intro} and which with the present notation reads

 Note that we made the dependence of $G(h)$ on $h$ explicit.
 This is because in general, the group defined in this way may depend on $h$, and not only on $\code$.
 If however we further impose \emph{all} pairwise commutation relations, as in~\eqref{eq:wtgh-intro}, then we obtain the following.